NonymousMorlock/clean_architecture_code_generator/README.md

 ```

 **To resolve:** Simply use Android Studio or VS Code's built-in merge tools to pick the version you want.
 This ensures you are always the final authority on your codebase.
 If the IDE doesn't show merge options, you can manually edit the file to resolve the conflicts.

+> **Technical Note:** Our engine uses a hybrid approach for conflict resolution.
+If Git is detected in your environment, it leverages the native 3-way merge algorithm (`git merge-file`) for granular, character-level precision.
+If not, it falls back to a strict line-based safe merge to ensure your customizations are never lost.

 ### 3. Naming Conventions
 *   **Blueprints**: Always end with `TBG` (e.g., `UserTBG`, `AuthRepoTBG`).